Rusmir Halilović: Role in the formation of European Dream Teams (Yugoslavian, later Croatian and Serbian)

 Halilovic played a role in identifying and developing players who later formed the Yugoslavian senior NT which won back-to-back European Championships in 1989. and 1991. and World Championship in 1990. under the leadership of the coach Dušan Ivković.

 From 1994. until 1996.
-Halilovic worked for Croatian Basketball Federation (HKS – "Hrvatski Košarkaški Savez") as a junior NT coach.
-During that time he coached future NBA and Euroleague players Bagaric, Sundov, Skelin, Grgat, Prkacin, Rimac, and Mulaomerovic.
+Halilović worked for Croatian Basketball Federation (HKS – "Hrvatski Košarkaški Savez") as a junior NT coach.
+During that time he coached future NBA and Euroleague players Bagarić, Šundov, Skelin, Grgat, Prkačin, Rimac, and Mulaomerović.

 Recent activity

-After closing up his basketball academy for young players RIN Sarajevo which launched future international stars and Bosnia and Herzegovina NT members such as Goran Suton and Nihad Dedovic, along with Turkey NT member and 2014 FIBA EC MVP Cedi Osman.
+After closing up his basketball academy for young players KK RIN Family Sarajevo which launched future international stars and Bosnia and Herzegovina NT members such as Goran Suton, Nihad Dedovic, Sani Čampara along with Turkey NT member and 2014 FIBA EC MVP Cedi Osman.
 He resides in the capitol of Croatia, Zagreb.

 He is still an active consultant for Croatian basketball teams (KK Cedevita Zagreb, KK Cibona Zagreb, KK Zadar, KK Zagreb), particularly involved in the area of developing basketball prospects and searching for players who have the potential to become future leaders.

 Recently he has also been active in scouting prospects who compete in the local development CroHoops league (Zagreb, Croatia).